Tuesday, November 15, 2022

 I'm working on a project with my son that uses a Raspberry Pi camera to detect people, identify them, and then shoot them (with a NERF bullet via a turret) if they are not "authorized".

 I'm using an older RPI 3 B+, and like many PIs it has it's limits.
 To save on resource usage, I decided I would forgo the desktop.
-After a bit, I realized that there wasn't a great way (I could figure out) to preview my PI camera footage for the purpose of taking pictures of faces to train a CV model.
+After a bit, I realized that there wasn't a great way (I could figure out) to preview my PI camera footage for the purpose of taking pictures of faces to train a face detection model.

 Solution: